joshuaflanagan/blog/_posts/2020-07-18-build-your-own-head-tracker.markdown

 it should be obvious that you cannot use the low cost Prop Shield, since the motion sensors are the part we need.
 - A long micro-USB cable.
 Long enough to allow freedom to connect the device on your head to your computer.
-I went with one of these 10ft cables (https://smile.amazon.com/gp/product/B07JBN6C5C).
+I went with one of these [10ft cables](https://smile.amazon.com/gp/product/B07JBN6C5C).
 - [Some header pins](https://smile.amazon.com/2-54mm-Breakaway-Female-Connector-Arduino/dp/B01MQ48T2V/) to make it easier to mount the Prop Shield on the Teensy.

 - [Teensyduino IDE](https://www.pjrc.com/teensy/td_download.html) - used to compile and publish programs to your Teensy.
-- NXPMotionSense library - this _may_ be included in the Examples packaged with your Arduino software.
-If not, go to

 ## Instructions